lilysalz/Pants-Pod/journals/omari_thomas.md

 01/30/24
 DAY 11

 Story: The chill of the morning woke me up.
 It had crept in and saturated my tent.
-I suspect the culprit is a rough squirrel messing with the leather I had used to cover my tent.
+I suspect the culprit is a rogue squirrel messing with the leather I had used to cover my tent.
 Despite the distraction in the back of mind I ventured into the forest for yet another day with the team.
 Everyone's face were briming with cheer.
 They were eager to start the hunt.
 The camaraderie within the group was infectious, and soon my initial squirrel worries were